allthroughthenight/allthroughthenight.github.io/_drafts/what-i-ve-learned-in-2020.md

 [Programming Trick Question](https://qntm.org/trick): Answers to three common programming interview questions.

-[The EARN IT Act: How to Ban End-to-End Encryption Without Actually Banning It]("https://cyberlaw.stanford.edu/blog/2020/01/earn-it-act-how-ban-end-end-encryption-without-actually-banning-it"): How to Ban End-to-End Encryption Without Actually Banning It: Tell companies that in order to keep their immunity offered in Section 230 of the Communications Decency Act of 1996 (that platform providers aren't liable for their users), they must comply with 'best practices' to prevent the exploitation of minors.
-These best practices will be outlined mostly by Law Enforcement Agencies, and partly by tech consultants.
+[The EARN IT Act: How to Ban End-to-End Encryption Without Actually Banning It]("https://cyberlaw.stanford.edu/blog/2020/01/earn-it-act-how-ban-end-end-encryption-without-actually-banning-it"): Tell companies that in order to keep their immunity offered in Section 230 of the Communications Decency Act of 1996 (that platform providers aren't liable for their users), they must comply with 'best practices' to prevent the exploitation of minors.
+These best practices will be outlined mostly by Law Enforcement Agencies that want weak encryption i.e. backdoors, and partly by tech consultants who're chosen by said LEAs.
 * [230, or not 230?
 That is the EARN IT question](https://signal.org/blog/earn-it/")
 * [EARN IT is a direct attack on end-to-end encryption](https://blog.cryptographyengineering.com/2020/03/06/earn-it-is-an-attack-on-encryption/")
 * [Senator Blumenthal Is Super Mad That Zoom Isn't Actually Offering The End To End Encryption His Law Will Outlaw](https://www.techdirt.com/articles/20200401/16571344217/senator-blumenthal-is-super-mad-that-zoom-isnt-actually-offering-end-to-end-encryption-his-law-will-outlaw.shtml")